LLM Observability Tools Compared (2026)

 |---|---|---|---|

-| Langfuse | General-purpose LLM tracing | Yes | Self-hostable, broad integrations |
+| Langfuse | General-purpose LLM tracing | Yes (MIT) | Self-hostable, acquired by ClickHouse (Jan 2026) |

-| LangSmith | LangChain users | No | Deep LangChain integration |
+| LangSmith | LangChain users | No | Deep LangChain integration, Fleet agent deployment |

-| Helicone | Zero-code integration | Yes | Proxy-based, no code changes |
+| Helicone | Zero-code integration | Yes | Proxy-based, cost tracking across 300+ models |

-| Braintrust | Evaluation and experimentation | No | Scoring and comparison workflows |
+| Braintrust | Evaluation and experimentation | No | Custom trace database, Loop agent for automated evals |

-| AgentOps | AI agent monitoring | Yes | Session replay, agent tracing |
+| AgentOps | AI agent monitoring | Yes | Session replay, time-travel debugging |

-| Weights & Biases | ML teams adding LLM observability | No | Unified ML + LLM experiment tracking |
+| Weights & Biases (Weave) | ML teams adding LLM observability | Yes (Apache-2.0) | Unified ML + LLM experiment tracking |

-| Arize AI | ML monitoring + LLM tracing | Partial (Phoenix) | Embedding drift, prompt tracing |
+| Arize AI (Phoenix) | ML monitoring + LLM tracing | Yes | Embedding clustering, OpenTelemetry-native |

-| Portkey | AI gateway + observability | Yes | Request routing, provider failover |
+| Portkey | AI gateway + observability | Yes | Fully open-sourced gateway, request routing |

 How to choose